engineyard/engineyard/README.md

     gem install engineyard

 Note: Don't add engineyard to your application's Gemfile.
 The engineyard gem is not made to be a part of your application and may cause version conflicts with other parts of rails.

 ### Login

 The first command you run will notice that you are not logged in and will ask you for your Engine Yard email and password.

 ### Configuration

-The ey.yml file allows options to be saved for each environment to which an application is deployed.
-Here's an example ey.yml file in RAILS_ROOT/config/ey.yml:
+The `ey.yml` file allows options to be saved for each environment to which an application is deployed.
+Here's an example ey.yml file in `ROOT/config/ey.yml`:

     $ cat config/ey.yml
     ---
-    environments:
-      env_production:
-        migrate: false                            # run migration command on every deploy
-        migration_command: rake fancy:migrate     # default migration command
-        branch: deploy                            # default branch to deploy
-        default: true                             # make this environment default
+    # 'defaults' applies to all environments running this application.
+    defaults:
-        bundle_without: test development mygroup  # exclude groups on bundle install
+      bundle_without: test development mygroup  # exclude groups on bundle install (leave blank to remove --without)
+      bundle_options: --local                   # add extra options to the bundle install command line (does not override bundle_without)
       copy_exclude:                             # don't rsync the following dirs
       - .git
       maintenance_on_restart: false             # show maintenance page during app restart (default: false except for glassfish and mongrel)
       maintenance_on_migrate: false             # show maintenance page during migrations (default: true)
       precompile_assets: true                   # enables rails assets precompilation (default: inferred using app/assets and config/application.rb)
+      precomplie_assets_task: assets:precompile # override the assets:precompile rake task
+      precompile_unchanged_assets: true         # precompiles assets even if no changes would be detected (does not check for changes at all).
+      asset_dependencies: app/assets            # a list of relative paths to search for asset changes during each deploy.
+      assets_strategy: shifting                 # choose an alternet asset management strategy (shifting, cleaning, private, shared)
       asset_roles: :all                         # specify on which roles to compile assets (default: [:app, :app_master, :solo] - must be an Array)
       asset_roles:                              # (Array input for multiple roles) - Use hook deploy/before_compile_assets.rb for finer grained control.
       - :app
       - :app_master
       - :util
       ignore_database_adapter_warning: true     # hide database adapter warning if you don't use MySQL or PostgreSQL (default: false)

+    # Environment specific options apply only to a single environment and override settings in defaults.
+    environments:
+      env_production:
+        precompile_unchanged_assets: true       # precompiles assets even if no changes would be detected (does not check for changes at all).
+        assets_strategy: shifting               # choose an alternet asset management strategy (shifting, cleaning, private, shared)
+        asset_roles: :all                       # specify on which roles to compile assets (default: [:app, :app_master, :solo] - must be an Array) env_staging
+        assets_strategy: private                # Use an asset management that always refreshes, so staging enviroments don't get conflicts

-Many of the options in ey.yml will only work if the file is committed to your application repository.
+These options in `ey.yml` will only work if the file is committed to your application repository.
 Make sure to commit this file.
+Different branches may also have different versions of this file if necessary.
+The ey.yml file found in the deploying commit will be used for the current deploy.

 ### Commands